NickJaensson/eztfem.py/docs/source/4_data_structures.rst

 i.e., nodes are in the outer loop, physical quantities in the middle loop and degrees of freedom in the inner loop.
-For example, if the velocity is the first physical quantity (with degrees of freedom :math:`u` and :math:`v` and pressure is the second physical quantity (with degree of freedom :math:`p`), the system vector would be stored as
+For example, if the velocity is the first physical quantity (with degrees of freedom :math:`u` and :math:`v` m) and pressure is the second physical quantity (with degree of freedom :math:`p`), the system vector would be stored as

 .. math::